 A sense of community, fellowship and caring for one another has always been the hallmark of the Calgary Children’s Choir.
 This is in abundant evidence during the choir camp each fall at Camp Horizon and on tour.

 Maintaining balance in the development of the child as a musician, performer and responsible citizen is an important part of the Choir’s philosophy.
 The Calgary Children’s Choir teaches the highest quality repertoire to the highest standard while promoting this development.
 The discipline of regular practice, formal choir presentations, international tours and involvement in community events are the means by which this balanced development is pursued.
-In its twentieth season, the Calgary Children’s Choir proudly looks back on its many varied activities and performances.
+In its 35th season, the Calgary Children’s Choir proudly looks back on its many varied activities and performances.

 Choristers with the Calgary Children’s Choir have the opportunity to:

 - Develop their musical literacy and artistic abilities

 - Develop in the areas of self-confidence

 - Gain an understanding of and passion for choral music and performance

 - And become a lifelong member of the musical and choral community

 Throughout the year choir members have one to two regular weekly rehearsals and occasional additional rehearsals as directed.
 The program also consists of special rehearsals with a variety of local clinicians, and special camps, workshops and tours.